• Menu About Connective

 Walk away if:

-Your designer can’t explain the strategic rationale behind decisions.
+Your designer can’t explain the rationale behind decisions.
 Every choice should connect to business goals and customer insights.
-If you hear “that’s just how it’s done” or “best practices suggest,” you’re not getting strategic thinking.
+If you hear “that’s just how it’s done” or “best practices suggest,” you’re not getting the thinking you’re paying for.

 They skipped discovery or rushed through it.
-Strategic design requires understanding customers deeply.
+Understanding customers deeply takes time.
 A 30-minute kickoff call isn’t discovery.

 Design came faster than research.
 If you saw designs before customer interviews were complete, they’re guessing and hoping you like it.

-Your Account Manager can’t explain the research rationale.
-Strategic firms assign Account Managers who act as strategic advisors.
+Your account manager can’t explain the research rationale.
+Good firms assign account managers who act as advisors.
 They participated in discovery, understand the research, and can explain why decisions were made.
-If your Account Manager just relays your requests to the production team and can’t speak to the strategic thinking, you’re working with an order-taker, not an advisor.
+If your account manager just relays your requests to the production team and can’t speak to the thinking, you’re working with an order-taker, not an advisor.

-Here’s the tradeoff: Finding an agency willing to do systematic research takes longer and costs more upfront than hiring someone who starts designing immediately.
-But companies that invest in research-driven design face less competition because most of their competitors won’t do the work.
-That’s your advantage.
+The tradeoff worth acknowledging: Finding an agency willing to do systematic research takes longer and costs more upfront than hiring someone who starts designing immediately.
+But companies that invest in research-driven design face less competition precisely because most of their competitors won’t do the work.
+That’s the advantage.

 • Strategy: 1 week

 Fast design starts with assumptions and templates.
-Strategic design starts with understanding.
+Research-driven design starts with understanding.

-Each strategic choice we covered (homepage hierarchy, navigation structure, conversion architecture, trust signals, competitive differentiation) requires systematic investigation.
+Each decision we covered (homepage hierarchy, navigation structure, conversion architecture, trust signals, competitive differentiation) requires investigation.
 You can’t determine what trust signals address actual objections without interviewing prospects.
-You can’t create navigation based on customer thinking without understanding how they actually search for solutions.
-You can’t position against competitors without studying what white space exists in the market.
+You can’t create navigation based on customer thinking without understanding how they search for solutions.
+You can’t position against competitors without studying what white space exists.

-Strategic web design follows five clear phases: Discovery (research and understanding), Strategy (informed planning based on evidence), Execution (building based on strategy), Results (measurement and validation), and Evolution (ongoing optimization).
+Web design at its best follows five clear phases: Discovery (research and understanding), Strategy (informed planning based on evidence), Execution (building based on strategy), Results (measurement and validation), and Evolution (ongoing optimization).
 Template design skips straight to Execution and hopes for Results.

-You build a site based on what you think customers care about (not what they actually care about).
+What skipping research tends to cost (and we say “tends to” because every situation is different): you build a site based on what you think customers care about rather than what they actually care about.
 You position like competitors because no one did competitive white space analysis.
 You optimize for the wrong conversion goals because no one mapped the actual customer journey.
 Then you spend months and budget fixing preventable problems.

 When your brand strategist, web designer, and marketing team all participate in the same customer interviews, they work from a shared foundation.
-That integration is only possible when you invest the time in proper discovery.
-Coordination can happen fast.
-Integration requires the strategic timeline.
+That kind of integration is only possible when you invest the time in proper discovery.

-The competitive advantage: The companies willing to wait 3–4 months for strategic design face less competition than those demanding designs in 3 weeks.
-While your competitors are launching sites built on assumptions, you’re building a competitive moat based on customer evidence.
-This timeline difference isn’t a bug.
-It’s exactly what creates sustainable differentiation.
+The competitive advantage nobody talks about: The companies willing to invest 3 to 4 months in research-driven design face less competition than those demanding designs in 3 weeks.
+While your competitors are launching sites built on assumptions, you’re building a competitive position based on customer evidence.
+The longer timeline isn’t a bug.
+It’s what creates the gap.

 What you’re actually paying for

-• Discovery phase: Customer interviews, competitive analysis, journey mapping, stakeholder alignment (2–4 weeks)
+• Discovery phase: Customer interviews, competitive analysis, journey mapping, stakeholder alignment (2 to 4 weeks)

-• Strategy development: Evidence-based planning informed by research (1–3 weeks)
+• Strategy development: Evidence-based planning informed by research (1 to 3 weeks)

-• Custom execution: Building based on your specific insights, not generic templates (3–8 weeks)
+• Custom execution: Building based on your specific insights, not generic templates (3 to 8 weeks)

 • Senior expertise: Work led by experienced practitioners, not junior teams supervised from afar

-• Integration: One team working from shared research foundation, not separate departments coordinating
+• Integration: One team working from shared research, not separate departments coordinating after the fact

-Template-based design costs less because it skips these steps, which is fine if you need commodity execution and differentiation doesn’t matter.
+Template-based design costs less because it skips these steps.
+That’s fine if you need commodity execution and differentiation doesn’t matter.
 But if you’re building a competitive advantage, research isn’t optional.

-If budget doesn’t align with full scope: Strategic firms can phase projects to prove value before committing to the full investment.
+If budget doesn’t align with full scope: Research-driven firms can phase projects to prove value before you commit to the full investment.
 Phase 1 might focus on homepage and key service pages with foundational research.
-Phase 2 expands based on what you learned.
-Template firms can’t phase meaningfully because there’s no strategic foundation to build on.
+Phase 2 expands based on what you learned and what performed.
+Template firms can’t phase meaningfully because there’s no research foundation to build on.

 What great evaluation actually looks like

-When you evaluate a design strategically, here’s what the conversation sounds like:
+When you evaluate a design with this framework, the conversation sounds different:

 You: “Walk me through the thinking behind this homepage layout.”